 - Easy to whip up - simple steps everything done in one pan and ready in less than 30 minutes.

-- Great way to use leftovers -use up veggies or leftover meat you have on hand.
-Clean out the fridged type of meal.
+- Great way to use leftovers -use up veggies, leftover rice or leftover meat you have on hand.
+Clean out the fridge type of meal.

 - Highly customizable- make it with what you have on hand or replace ingredients if you prefer.